Communication is more important than ever before.

 Students learn skills that enable them to:

 Our new information society places a premium on effective speaking, writing and listening.
 Interpersonal, group, organizational and public communication skills are in high demand.
 In fact, repeated studies have shown that today's employers routinely seek skills in oral and written communication, teamwork and technology—three of the key components of our curriculum.
-Given that the average college graduate is expected to change careers approximately seven times over the course of his or her life, studying communication offers a versatile and timely set of knowledge and skills applicable across a variety of fields including advertising, business, health and medicine, international relations, education, government, politics, and public relations.
+Given that the average college graduate is expected to change careers approximately seven times over the course of their life, studying communication offers a versatile and timely set of knowledge and skills applicable across a variety of fields including advertising, business, health and medicine, international relations, education, government, politics, and public relations.

 Our faculty members are passionate about teaching.